Star Trekkin': Music video

 Following the success of the single, the band realised that they would be expected to appear on the British television series Top of the Pops on BBC1 the following week.
-The decision was made not to make personal television appearances, as O'Connor and Lister felt that they were a "bunch of balding thirty-somethings" and an appearance as themselves on the show "would kill the whole fun element of the thing stone dead!"
-So despite the time constraints, they sought for an animated music video to be created.
+The decision was made not to make personal television appearances, as O'Connor and Lister felt that they were a "bunch of balding thirty-somethings" and an appearance as themselves on the show "would kill the whole fun element of the thing stone dead".
+So, despite the time constraints, they sought for an animated music video to be created.
 They approached several potential providers, including the production company behind the television series Spitting Image, which had previously produced the video for the single "Land of Confusion" by Genesis.
 However, the cost was too high, and they needed longer than a week to create the video.
-One of the other companies approached was a team of graduate art students called The Film Garage.
+One of the other companies approached was a team of graduate art students called "The Film Garage".
 On a low budget, they created a claymation stop motion animated video.

 The characters in the video are based on food items, such as being made out of potatoes, with the Enterprise being created to look like it was made from pizza and sausages.
 The idea for the video as described by co-director Pete Bishop was that "Kirk has been out in space too long, and is hallucinating – about food".
 It was shot over seven days under the direction of Pete Bishop and Marc Kitchen-Smith, while the company No Strings was responsible for the model construction.
 The video was completed with just hours to spare before it was due to air for the first time on Top of the Pops.

 Reception

 In Brian Robb's 2012 book, A Brief Guide to Star Trek, he said it was a testament to the quality of the series and of the characters that some 20 years after it was originally broadcast, a series of catchphrases could still summarise the appeal of the television series.
 The song has appeared in several lists, such as MSN's list of the most annoying songs of all time, where "Star Trekkin came in 15th place.
-British Sunday newspaper The People included it in a list of the most irritating songs in 2005, calling it "Funny, but dreadful."
+British Sunday newspaper The People included it in a list of the most irritating songs in 2005, calling it "[f]unny, but dreadful".
 In 2011, it was included in Wireds list of seven great geek comedy songs.